TTzvet/coding-community-react/README.md

-Community Application Prototype Front-End - Women's Coding Community
+# Community Application Prototype - Women's Coding Community

-Steps to run the application:
+**Steps to run the application:**

-Please ensure that you have installed Nodejs.
+* Ensure that you have installed Nodejs (type in `node -v` in Terminal)

-Install all dependencies using the command "npm install".
+* In the Terminal install the project dependencies using the command `npm install`.

-To run the app type in "yarn start" (or "npm start" depending on which version you have locally).
+* To run the app, type in `yarn start` (or `npm start` depending on which version you have locally).

-Please make sure that the app_api (https://github.com/TTzvet/coding-community-api.git) is already running.
+* Please make sure that the coding_community_api (https://github.com/TTzvet/coding-community-api.git) is already running.